the future of libraries in the digital age

 to attend live or to receive the recording links afterwards.
 Please also join this Library 2.0 network to be kept updated on this and future events.

 The School of Information at San José State University is the founding conference sponsor.
 Please register as a member of the Library 2.0 network to be kept informed of future events.
 Recordings from previous years are available under the Archives tab at Library 2.0 and at the Library 2.0 YouTube channel.

 CALL FOR PROPOSALS:

 We will have a limited number of slots for presenter sessions.
-The call for proposals will open in January.
+The call for proposals is HERE.
 We encourage all who are interested in presenting to submit.